The internal battle you keep losing

 Creativity and productivity: does one kill the other?

 The blanket statement that “productivity kills creativity” is too simple.
-Amabile’s research tracked creative teams and found that extreme time pressure crushed creative thinking [1].
-While extreme time pressure consistently undermined creative thinking, some evidence from Amabile’s longitudinal study suggests that moderate structure and clear goals may support rather than suppress creative output [2].
+In Amabile, Hadley, and Kramer’s analysis of creative teams, the days of most extreme time pressure were also the days when creative thinking was least likely to occur [1].
+At the same time, evidence from Amabile and colleagues’ survey study of creative work environments suggests that moderate structure and clear goals can support rather than suppress creative output [2].
 The relationship is conditional, not linear.

 What matters is the type of productivity applied at each stage.
 Creative work has four distinct phases: exploration, creation, refinement, and delivery.
 Each has different cognitive demands, and each responds differently to productivity tools.